saintsystems/odata-client-php/README.md

 ### HTTP Provider Configuration

 Starting from version 0.10.0, the OData Client requires an HTTP provider to be explicitly set.
 This allows you to use any HTTP client implementation that suits your needs.

+As of version 1.0.0, we will be using [semver](https://semver.org/).

 #### Using Guzzle (recommended for most users)